ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   internal_msgs
-    Whether the console should receive messages that are directed to console ID zero.
+    Whether the console receives messages directed to console ID zero.

-    :literal:`yes` enables the console to receive internal messages.
+    :literal:`yes` \- Enables the console to receive internal messages (INTIDS).

-    :literal:`no` explicitly disables internal messages for the console.
+    :literal:`no` \- Explicitly disables internal messages for the console.

-    :literal:`delete` removes the internal messages parameter from the profile entirely (NOINTIDS).
+    :literal:`delete` \- Removes the internal messages parameter from the profile (NOINTIDS).

     This option is mutually exclusive with :literal:`delete`.